riotkit-org/git-clone-controller/README.md

 ### v1

-- [ ] Injecting git-clone initContainers into labelled pods
+- [x] Injecting git-clone initContainers into labelled pods
-- [ ] Support for Git over HTTPS
+- [x] Support for Git over HTTPS
-- [ ] Specifying user id (owner) of files in workspace
+- [x] Specifying user id (owner) of files in workspace
-- [ ] CLI command `git-clone-operator clone ...` and single Dockerfile for both initContainer and operator
+- [x] CLI command `git-clone-operator clone ...` and single Dockerfile for both initContainer and operator
-- [ ] Helm
+- [x] Helm
-- [ ] Add configurable security context - runAs and filesystem permissions
+- [x] Add configurable security context - runAs and filesystem permissions

 ### v2

 - [ ] Namespaced CRD `GitClonePermissions` to specify which GIT repositories are allowed, where are the clone keys
+- [ ] `chmod user:group -R` as an alternative to `securityContext`

+### v3

-- [ ] Reacting on webhooks from Gitea and GitHub to update revision on existing pods (using `kind: Job` with cloned volume definitions from `kind: Pod`, using the same configuration as initContainer)
+- [ ] Possibly: Reacting on webhooks from Gitea and GitHub to update revision on existing pods (using `kind: Job` with cloned volume definitions from `kind: Pod`, using the same configuration as initContainer)

 Thanks
 ------